Flavia Maximiana Theodora: Marriage

 In 293, Theodora married Constantius Chlorus, the junior co-emperor of Maximian, after he had set aside Helena, mother of his son Constantine, to strengthen his political position.
 The couple had six children.
 Through her son Julius Constantius, she would become the grandmother of the emperor Julian.

 After the death of her stepson Constantine, several of her male descendants were massacred, which Julian explicitly blamed Constantius II for.
-Constantine's successors proceeded to print coins of Theodora, presumably in an attempt to distance themselves from the massacre.
+Constantine's successors proceeded to mint coins of Theodora, presumably in an attempt to distance themselves from the massacre.